 AI-based algorithms in modern predictive analytics models, can help you with demand planning, preventing customer churn, and upselling features in addition to monitoring product usage patterns.

-It’s incredibly surprising that so many product management teams do not currently have product analytics systems in place.
-The collection of valuable in-app data is an area that often goes overlooked by technology companies of all sizes, from startups right through to massive corporations.
+Unfortunately, the collection of valuable in-app data is an area that often goes overlooked by technology companies of all sizes, from startups right through to massive corporations.

 When it comes to collecting product analytics for your team to study, you are absolutely spoilt for choice.
 There are dozens of exciting product analytics solutions that you could be taking full advantage of.
 Every tool comes with its own unique features, meaning some will fit into your existing tech stack of software better than others.